UMM-CSci-3403-Fall-2018/mapping-the-internet-wololo/README.md

     -   You can either edit the `maps/Groups_and_destinations.md` file in your clone and commit and push that, or you can edit `maps/Groups_and_destinations.md` directly on Github via their web interface.
+    - Because we're all editing the same file, merge conflicts are more likely here.
+Be careful and don't nuke someone else's work as you go.